 One final note: Don’t approach AMC as yet another dashboard tool.
 AMC should be treated as a source of answers to interesting, hard, strategically important questions that’ll ultimately give advertisers a competitive advantage.

-Advertisers who are currently leveraging Amazon DSP can access Amazon Marketing Cloud (AMC).
-Submit this form and we can help get you access.
+Advertisers who are currently leveraging Amazon DSP can access Amazon Marketing Cloud (AMC) using our custom solution.
+Learn more about our AMC solution here.